-We currently offer four Associate Degree Programs and three workforce development courses.
+We currently offer four Associate Degree Programs and four workforce development courses.

 Early Childhood Education/Early Intervention Associate Degree

 The Associate of Arts in Early Childhood Education/Early Intervention establishes the knowledge, skills, and abilities necessary to fulfill leadership roles at early childhood facilities.
 Develop and apply curriculum, learn to assess and meet the learning needs of children with developmental delays, and find out how to help parents leverage resources to meet their children’s educational needs.
 Begin your career as an early childhood educational professional or pursue additional studies in the field upon completion of this degree.

 Learn to develop, manage, and evaluate early childhood programs, as well as implement developmentally appropriate curriculum for children from birth through early school years.
 Develop foundational knowledge and practical skills related to assessing the needs of children with one or more developmental delays and applying educational and therapeutic strategies into daily routines.

 Establish relationships with service providers and learn to utilize available community resources to provide parents and other caregivers assistance with information and in maximizing their child’s progress.
 Extensive field experience builds practical skills in applying classroom theories and principles and establishing connections to professionals in the field.

 Your program of study includes classes in teaching and learning, special education, concepts and methods of instruction in art, literacy, and reading.
 Discover how to integrate curriculum while meeting the needs of students with unique challenges.
 Acquire the skills and knowledge to help children and parents develop positive behavior supports and navigate the educational system.